djphan/c291-Project-1-npyscreen-CarTransactionInterface/README.txt

 is the primary (Enter Primary Owner: ________ ) and then have an 'Add Secondary Owner' button?

+Final Tests:
+Dan P: New Vehicle Registration
+       Error raised in: Owner form when SIN ID doesn't match (prompts to add a person via People Form) Error raised in: Type ID
+       Error Raised in when primary owner not set first when attempting to add to the Owner Form Vehicle entry Good
+       People Entry Good
+       Owner Entry Good

 #---------------------------------------------------------------------------------
 # Manual - Auto Transaction Database Interface